MrPcGamerYT/Optimizer-TEST/README.md

 ## 📜 License

+Copyright © 2026 MrPcGamerYT

-This project is **not open-source**.
+This project is NOT open-source.

-All rights are reserved by the developer.
+All rights are reserved.
+You may not copy, modify, distribute, reverse-engineer, or use any part of this software without explicit written permission from the developer.

+Unauthorized use is strictly prohibited.